novayo/LeetCode/1631_Path_With_Minimum_Effort/README.md

 * Memory Usage: 16.2 MB, less than 49.91% of Python3 online submissions for Path With Minimum Effort.

 > dijastra + dp

+---

+try_4.py: O(mnlogn) O(mn)

+* Runtime: 874 ms, faster than 86.27% of Python3 online submissions for Path With Minimum Effort.
+* Memory Usage: 16.1 MB, less than 48.99% of Python3 online submissions for Path With Minimum Effort.

+> dijastra + dp